-'Shopper in pants' prompts nightwear ban
+Store bans shoppers in nightwear

-A supermarket has banned customers from wearing nightwear after a man shopped in just his pants and a dressing gown.
+A supermarket where a man shopped in just his pants and a dressing gown has banned customers from wearing nightwear.

 Tuffins, in Craven Arms, Shropshire, has put a sign up saying pyjama wearers would be "asked to leave".